Aragon-Joaquin/tp-design-patterns/README.md

   - unless i make a route group, or do the checking after the routes that don't require auth

 - **storage/:**
-  -i can separate the methods in groups. (user, assets, transactions, orders, portfolios, marketData)
+  - i can separate the methods in groups. (auth, user, assets, transactions, orders, portfolios, marketData)
+  - used methods: getBy, getAll, add, update

 - **index.ts**:
   - each controller is only used in one place at a time